-Trawler sinks near the Kish Lighthouse when a submarine getting caught in its nets.
+Trawler sinks near the Kish Lighthouse when a submarine got caught in its nets.

 The 70-foot trawler 'Sharelga was about 35 miles north east of the Kish Lighthouse when it was dragged by a submarine.
 The trawler owned by the McEvoy family from Clogherhead had its fishing nets out when fishermen on other vessels say,